About Your Guide

 Auriel Robinson runs Seatrails and is an archaeologist and walking guide.
 She is a Wild Atlantic Way Ambassador and Champion for Sligo and the northwest of Ireland.
 She has a Bachelor of Arts Degree in Archaeology & Geography and a master’s degree in Maritime Archaeology.
 She has twenty-two years of experience working in heritage related disciplines and has worked in both private and public sector Archaeology.
 She grew up on a farm, has ridden horses all her life and loves animals.
 Her gorgeous dog Zara is a ‘Kerry blue’ which is a type of Irish terrier.
 She also loves the sea and grew up with sailing.
 She takes pride in Irish Heritage.
 In 2013, Auriel decided to set up her own business, Seatrails, based in Co.
 Sligo along the Wild Atlantic Way offering guided walking tours.
 She wanted to show people what wonderful natural and built heritage there is in Sligo to explore, learn about and enjoy.

-Auriel primarily offers walking tours, horse-riding tours and customised walking tours which are unique in the northwest of Ireland along the Wild Atlantic Way in incredibly scenic areas.
+Auriel offers expert guided walking and hiking tours with a focus on heritage.
+She also offers bespoke/private walking holidays for families or groups which are unique in the northwest of Ireland along the Wild Atlantic Way in incredibly scenic areas.

 Sligo is one of the most scenic counties in Ireland with dramatic Benbulben Mountain towering over the coastline.